Mast3rwaf1z/notes/4th_semester/Project/meeting_notes.md

 * go for some simple algorithms and try to get them to work with our project
 * algorithm will not be simple to come up with
 # Question about: General compression [comment from Anders] (ras)
+* we wrote about jpeg before compression
+ * introduce general compression first, then the specific compression types
+# susannes question: passive sensors
+* answer: a passive camera just takes the energy from the sun where active sensors send power out from the camera to take the picture

 # report
 * requirements before design (as always)